We are here if you need us. Families considering ICS as a school for their child/children often have questions about the admissions process.

 However, a student's English must be very strong before starting the the rigorous International Baccalaureate Diploma Programme in Grades 11 and 12.
 Therefore, we test older students' English during the admissions process.

 We review every application to determine whether the student can benefit from our teaching and contribute to our community.
 If we decide they can, then we offer up to four hours of learning support, where required, at no additional cost.
-If students need more than four hours' support, we ask parents to pay for additional help.
+If students need more than three hours' support, we ask parents to pay for additional help.

 Yes.
 The IB is now the leading Secondary educational qualification in the world and is being adopted by more and more national systems as well as international schools.
 Over 3,500 school in 145 countries offer the IB curriculum.
 And universities all over the world recognize the IB Diploma.
 You can find out more on the International Baccalaureate Organisation's website.